wp-insider/simple-membership/simple-membership/readme.txt

 = 2.2 =
 - Added a new feature to allow expired members to be able to log into the system (to allow easy account renewal).
 - The email address value of a member is now editable from the admin dashboard and in the profile edit form.
+- Added CSS classes around some of the messages for styling purpose.
 - Some translation updates.

 = 2.1.9 =